-- a) To the second year of study if they have passed 8 modules. - b) Students must reapply for continuation of studies if they fail to pass one of the following modules: Business Management 1A and 1B, Employment Relations 1A and 1B and Marketing 1A and 1B - c) Students must pass Logistics 2A and 2B before they can continue with Logistics 3A and 3B. - d) Students must pass Purchasing 2A and 2B before they can continue with Purchasing 3A and 3B. - e) Students are promoted to the third year of study if they have passed at least 8 modules or a minimum of 16 modules. - f) Students must pass all pre-requisite offerings where applicable before progressing to the next semester.
-Students may only register twice per module, i.e. first registration plus one repeat, limited to a maximum of 6 modules per semester in any one year of study.
+- a) Students must reapply for continuation of studies if they fail to pass one of the following modules: Business Management 1A and 1B, Employment Relations 1A and 1B and Marketing 1A and 1B - b) Students must pass Logistics 2A and 2B before they can continue with Logistics 3A and 3B. - c) Students must pass Purchasing 2A and 2B before they can continue with Purchasing 3A and 3B. - d) Students may only register twice per module, i.e. first registration plus one repeat, limited to a maximum of 6 modules per semester in any one year of study.